-- created a partnership of over 70 partner firms, the substantial majority of which are RIAs registered with the Securities and Exchange Commission (the "SEC") pursuant to the Investment Advisers Act of 1940 (the "Advisers Act"); - built a business with revenues in excess of \$1.3 billion for the year ended December 31, 2020; - increased revenues at a compound annual growth rate of 33.3% since 2006; - established an attractive revenue model whereby in excess of 95% of our revenues for the year ended December 31, 2020 were fee-based and recurring in nature; - built a partnership currently comprised of over 4,000 wealth management-focused principals and employees; and - established a national footprint across the United States and expanded our presence internationally with partner firms in Australia, Canada and the United Kingdom.
+• created a partnership of over 80 partner firms, the substantial majority of which are RIAs registered with the Securities and Exchange Commission (the "SEC") pursuant to the Investment Advisers Act of 1940 (the "Advisers Act");

+- built a business with revenues of \$1.8 billion for the year ended December 31, 2021; - increased revenues at a compound annual growth rate of 33.2% since 2006; - established an attractive revenue model whereby in excess of 95% of our revenues for the year ended December 31, 2021 were fee-based and recurring in nature; - built a partnership currently comprised of over 5,000 wealth management-focused principals and employees; and - established a national footprint across the United States and an international presence with partner firms in Australia, Canada and the United Kingdom.

 We are in the midst of a fundamental shift in the growing wealth management services industry.
 The delivery of wealth management services is moving from traditional brokerage, commission-based platforms to a fiduciary, open-architecture and fee-based structure.
-This shift has resulted in a significant transfer of client assets and wealth management professionals out of traditional brokerage, commission-based platforms to independent wealth management practices.
+This shift has resulted in a significant transfer of client assets and wealth management professionals from traditional brokerage, commission-based platforms to independent wealth management practices.
 We believe that our leading partnership of independent, fiduciary wealth management firms positions us to benefit from these trends.

 The independent wealth management industry, including RIAs, is highly fragmented, which we believe enables us to continue our growth strategy of acquiring high-quality independent wealth management firms, directly and through acquisitions by our partner firms.
 We have a track record of enhancing the competitive position of our partner firms by providing them with access to the intellectual expertise, resources and network benefits of our large organization.
 Our scale enables us to help our partner firms achieve operational efficiencies and ensure organizational continuity.
 Additionally, our scale, resources and value-added services increase our partner firms' ability to achieve growth through a variety of tactical, operational and strategic initiatives, as well as the consummation of their own acquisitions.
-As our existing partner firms benefit from these growth initiatives, we continue to focus on acquisitions of new partner firms.

 Our partnership is comprised of trusted professionals providing comprehensive wealth management services through a largely recurring, fee-based model, which differentiates our partner firms from the traditional brokerage platforms whose revenues are largely derived from commissions.
 We derive a substantial majority of our revenues from wealth management fees for investment advice, financial and tax planning, consulting, tax return preparation, family office services and other services.
 We also generate other revenues from recordkeeping and administration service fees, commissions and distribution fees and outsourced services.